 - 186 Hoe Street, Walthamstow, Waltham Forest, London, E17 4QH

 - 7 (risk rating: 2, star rating: 2, community rating: 3)

 - Local Group

 - Database Link

 - View in Theatres Database

 The Granada was built in 1930 by architect Cecil Masey with interior decoration by Theodore Komisarjevsky.
-It operated initially as a ciné-variety theatre, later becoming a live music venue and cinema.
+It operated initially as a ciné-variety theatre, later becoming a live music venue hosting the Beatles and the Rolling Stones, and cinema.
 It is now Grade II* listed.
 In the main auditorium, the richly decorated proscenium arch and gilded decorated wall grilles are reminiscent of details from the Palace at Cordoba, overlaid with seventeenth-century Baroque features.
 The 'Hall of Mirrors' lobby and part of the auditorium were stylishly redecorated to their original splendour in 1995, and the central kiosk in the foyer designed to match.
 The building could provide a new performance space for Waltham Forest, a borough which does not currently have a major permanent theatre or performance space.
-There is widespread support for this venue to return to entertainment use.
+There is widespread support among local residents and businesses for this venue to return to entertainment use.

 Why is this theatre at risk?